avoidwork/abaaso/README.md

 # abaaso
 abaaso is a RESTful JavaScript framework.
 Don't know REST?
-No problem!
-This framework makes all kinds of JavaScript magic possible, with an easy, semantic Object Oriented Programming approach.
-If you want to do it; it's as easy as saying it.
+No problem! abaaso makes magic possible, with semantic classes & methods (Object Oriented Programming).
+If you want to do something, it's as easy as saying it!

 abaaso extends the prototypes of Array, Element, Number, and String with methods (functions).
-URIs are treated as Objects via String representations.

 ### Example